 Number cards to be worn on the rider’s or attendant’s back.
 In Driving Classes the number must be affixed on the back of the vehicle when the Horse enters the ring.

-Each entry will receive one Horse Box pass and one Owners Car Pass.
-Additional car park passes can be purchased on the entry form – one per entry.
+Each entry will receive one Horse Box pass and, if requested, one Owners Car Pass.

 In the Hunter and Jumping Classes: Gentlemen riders must be in uniform, or hunting costume.
 Ladies side-saddle: In riding habit with hat.
 Ladies astride: In jacket, hat, breeches and boots.